-Predicted values are presented in Figures 3c and 3d for the parametric version.
-For the 1950s cohort, the unconstrained polynomial-age specification lines are very similar in pattern to those seen for the constrained estimate of Figure 2a.
+Predicted values are presented in Fig. 3c and d for the parametric version.
+For the 1950s cohort (see Fig. 3c), the unconstrained polynomial age specification lines are very similar in pattern to those seen for the constrained estimate of Fig. 2a.
 There is a similar cross-over point, at about age 29, between the higher-qualified and not-higher-qualified women.
 This parametric specification appears to model reasonably well the relationship seen in the sample data.
-For the 1960s cohort, however, it produces predicted values that exceed the population values for both higher-qualified and not-higher-qualified women after age 30 (see Figure 3b).
+For the 1960s cohort, however, it produces predicted values that exceed the population values for both higher-qualified and not-higher-qualified women after age 30 (see Fig. 3d).
 Such deviations from a known population relationship are possible because the parametric smoothing has no effect on the overall level of the hazard.

-The effect of the population constraint in Figures 2a through 2d is now clearer when contrasted with Figures 3a through 3d.
-While the patterns of first-birth probabilities in Figures 2a through 2d appear to be similar to those that would emerge from a parametric or non-parametric smoothing of the two education-specific series, the two education-specific lines always surround the population constraint line.
+The effect of the population constraint in Fig. 2a through d is now clearer when contrasted with Fig. 3a through d.
+While the patterns of first-birth probabilities in Fig. 2a through d appear to be similar to those that would emerge from a parametric or non-parametric smoothing of the two education-specific series, the two educationspecific lines always surround the population constraint line.
 This is a result of the population line's being a weighted sum of the two education-specific lines at each single-year age.
 This is most obvious at the point at which the education-specific lines cross, which is forced to be the point at which they are equal to the known overall first-birth probability in the population (the constraint line).
 Both the parametric and non-parametric versions of the unconstrained estimation, in contrast, allow drift in the two education-specific hazards from the known overall population hazard of first birth by age and cohort.